xiix0/scam/README.md

-You will be singled out for promotion in your work.
+You'll be called to a post requiring ability in handling groups of people.